celestiaorg/celestia-app/specs/src/specs/shares.md

 ## Abstract

 All available data in a Celestia [block](./data_structures.md#block) is split into fixed-size data chunks known as "shares".
-A share is associated with exactly one namespace.
-The shares in a Celestia block are eventually erasure-coded and committed to in [Namespace Merkle trees](./data_structures.md#namespace-merkle-tree) (also see [NMT spec](https://github.com/celestiaorg/nmt/blob/master/docs/spec/nmt.md)).
+Shares are the atomic unit of the Celestia data square.
+The shares in a Celestia block are eventually [erasure-coded](./data_structures.md#erasure-coding) and committed to in [Namespace Merkle trees](./data_structures.md#namespace-merkle-tree) (also see [NMT spec](https://github.com/celestiaorg/nmt/blob/master/docs/spec/nmt.md)).

+## Terms

+- **Share**: A fixed-size data chunk that is associated with exactly one namespace.
-A share sequence is a contiguous set of shares that contain semantically relevant data.
+- **Share sequence**: A share sequence is a contiguous set of shares that contain semantically relevant data.
 A share sequence SHOULD contain one or more shares.
 In most cases, a share sequence should be parsed together because the original data may have been split across share boundaries.
 One share sequence exists per [reserved namespace](./consensus.md#reserved-namespaces) and per [blob](../../../x/blob/README.md).

-## Terms

-- **Share**: A fixed-size data chunk that is associated with exactly one namespace.
-- **Share sequence**: A contiguous set of shares in the original data square that contain semantically relevant data.
 - **Blob**: User specified data (e.g. a roll-up block) that is associated with exactly one namespace.
 Blob data are opaque bytes of data that are included in the block but do not impact Celestia's state.

 ## Overview

 User submitted [blob](../../../x/blob/README.md) data is split into shares (see [share splitting](#share-splitting)) and arranged in a `k * k` matrix (see [arranging available data into shares](./data_structures.md#arranging-available-data-into-shares)) prior to the erasure coding step.
-Shares in the `k * k` matrix are ordered by namespace and have a common [share structure](#share-structure).
+Shares in the `k * k` matrix are ordered by namespace and have a common [share format](#share-format).

 [Padding](#padding) shares are added to the `k * k` matrix to ensure: